 The team leader named Lin Huang presented the concept at DefCon 23 Security Conference last Friday.
 She explained that to develop their own GPS emulator her team members used a simple tool like a Software-Defined Radio (SDR) as well as an open-source software tool found on GitHub, which was actually developed by Chinese university researchers.Your Wearable Fitness Trackers Can Be Hacked

 To further optimize the code and to make it more effective, the team members did some tweaking within the codes.

 These Chinese researchers make use of HackRF board, which is a small and cheap board having the capability to interchange between various radio frequencies as well as read and transmit data to a wide range of radio frequencies.
 Those frequencies could be anything, from the higher Wi-Fi frequencies and innovative protocols to the lower ranging FM radio frequencies.

 The researchers claimed that it is much easier to attack smartphone’s GPS signals because they are being transmitted at the chipset level.
 Furthermore, there is not much difference between the GPS signals of devices manufactured by Android or Apple.

 Huage gave a keynote at the DefCon security conference with the help of translators.
-She said, “This is a very low-cost way [to construct a GPS emulator].”
+She said, “This is a very low-cost way .”
 She further added that “This method increases the risk for GPS devices.”

 Originally, Huang planned to perform her GPS hack at one of the DefCon volunteers but due to legal restrictions and other limitations she had to demonstrate using a pre-recorded video.
 She also becomes the first Chinese woman to present at the DefCon security conference.